Grassroots Systems: Concept, Examples, Implementation and Applications: Grassroots Implementation of Grassroots Dissemination

-It seems that the blocklace~\cite{keidar2021need} is ideally-suited to realize these principles.
-The blocklace is a partially-ordered generalization of the totally-ordered blockchain data structure that functions as a fault-resilient, conflict-free replicated data type~\cite{shapiro2011conflict}.
-While the mathematical construction and proofs of the blocklace realization, presented next, are quite involved, the final result, presented as pseudocode in Algs. \ref{alg:blocklace}, \ref{alg:GCD}, is quite simple.
+We employ the blocklace~\cite{keidar2021need} to realize these principles.
+The blocklace is a DAG-like partially-ordered generalization of the totally-ordered blockchain data structure that functions as a fault-resilient, conflict-free replicated data type~\cite{shapiro2011conflict}.
+While the mathematical construction and proofs of the blocklace realization presented next are quite involved, the final result, presented as 40 lines of pseudocode in Algs. \ref{alg:blocklace}, \ref{alg:CD} and \ref{alg:CD-UDP} is quite simple.